PlabonKumarsaha/AndroidRoomMVC/README.md

 delete all note option in the menu.
 MVC structure was used to build this app.
 We used Android room Library which is equivalent to the sqlite database system.
-We also used recycler view and cardview for this application
+We also used recycler view and cardview library for this application

 The interfaces :